1st Minnesota Infantry Regiment: First Bull Run

 On July 21, 1861, near Manassas, Virginia, the regiment fought in the first major battle of the American Civil War, the First Battle of Bull Run.
-While straddling Rickett's Battery in support, the regiment saw heavy fighting on Henry House Hill in close proximity to the enemy.
-The 1st Minnesota was one of the last regiments to leave the battlefield and suffered one of the highest numbers of casualties of any northern regiment: 49 killed, 107 wounded and 34 missing.
+Holding Rickett's Battery in support, the regiment saw heavy fighting on Henry House Hill in proximity to the enemy.
+The 1st Minnesota suffered heavy casualties: 49 killed, 107 wounded, and 34 missing.

-During the 1st Minnesota Infantry's initiation to combat, it was noted for honorable conduct by Colonel Franklin:
+Of the 1st Minnesota Infantry's initiation to combat, Colonel Franklin wrote:

 The First Minnesota Regiment moved from its position on the left of the field to the support of Ricketts' battery, and gallantly engaged the enemy at that point.
 It was so near the enemy's lines that friends and foes were for a time confounded.
-The regiment behaved exceedingly well, and finally retired from the field in good order.
-The other two regiments of the brigade retired in confusion, and no efforts of myself or staff were successful in rallying them.
+The regiment behaved exceedingly well and finally retired from the field in good order.
+The other two regiments of the brigade retired in confusion, and no efforts of mine or staff were successful in rallying them.
 I respectfully refer you to Colonel Gorman's report for the account of his regiment's behavior and of the good conduct of his officers and men.

 Antietam

-During General John Sedgwick's ill-fated assault on the West Woods, the regiment suffered significant casualties (1 officer killed, 3 officers wounded, 15 enlisted killed, 79 enlisted wounded, 24 enlisted missing, for a total of 122 [28%] of 435 engaged) as Union forces were routed on that part of the field.
+During General John Sedgwick's ill-fated assault on the West Woods, the regiment suffered significant casualties (1 officer killed, 3 officers wounded, 15 enlisted killed, 79 enlisted wounded, 24 enlisted missing, for a total of 122 casualties [28%] of 435 engaged) as Union forces were routed on that part of the field.
 The brigade commander noted, "The First Minnesota Regiment fired with so much coolness and accuracy that they brought down [three times one] of the enemy's flags, and finally cut the flag-staff in two."